Medically reviewed by Drugs.com. Last updated on Jul 25, 2021.

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of sertraline in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of sertraline in children with depression, panic disorder, premenstrual dysphoric disorder (PMDD), posttraumatic stress disorder (PTSD), and social anxiety disorder (SAD), and in children younger than 6 years of age with obsessive-compulsive disorder.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of sertraline in the elderly.
-However, elderly patients may be more sensitive to the effects of this medicine than younger adults, and are more likely to have hyponatremia (low sodium in the blood), which may require caution and an adjustment in the dose for patients receiving sertraline.
+However, elderly patients are more likely to have hyponatremia (low sodium in the blood), age-related kidney, liver, or heart problems which may require caution and an adjustment in the dose for patients receiving sertraline.

 Studies in women suggest that this medication poses minimal risk to the infant when used during breastfeeding.